 - Certain insects, including monarch butterfly caterpillars, are immune to the toxin.
 By feeding almost exclusively on milkweed leaves, they are able to accumulate enough of the poison in their bodies to make them distasteful to predators which means that milkweed is a great plant for butterflies.

-The nectar in all milkweed flowers provides valuable food for butterflies, bees and other pollinators.
+The nectar in all milkweed flowers provides valuable food for butterflies, bees, and other pollinators.
 Butterflies don’t only need nectar, but also need food at the caterpillar stage.
-The leaves of milkweed plants (Asclepias spp.) are the ONLY food that Monarch caterpillars can eat!
+The leaves of milkweed plants (Asclepias spp.) are the ONLY food that monarch caterpillars can eat!
 And monarch butterflies need milkweed to lay their eggs.
 With shifting land management practices and pesticide use, we have lost much milkweed from the landscape.
-This has led to a 90% decline in the number of Eastern Monarchs in a just single decade.
+This has led to a 90% decline in the number of eastern monarchs in a just single decade.

-Fun Facts About Common Milkweed and Milkweed Uses
+Fun Facts About Common Milkweed

 - The stems’ tough, stringy fibers were twisted into strong twine and rope, or woven into coarse fabric.